sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) When we are writing a code, we should care about the special characters like commas, dot, brackets, square brackets, colon, semicolon, space.

-b) When we are writing a code, we should care about the special characters like commas, dot, brackets, square brackets, colon, semicolon, space

-c) When we are writing a code, we should care about the special characters like commas, dot, brackets, square brackets, colon, semicolon, space

-d) When we are writing a code, we should care about the special characters like commas, dot, brackets, square brackets, colon, semicolon, space
+When we are writing a code, we should care about the special characters like commas, dot, brackets, square brackets, colon, semicolon, space

 ---
 ---